Aure64/pyro_fork/README.md

 ### Notification Channels

-Run Pyrometer with `--help` to see the CLI and config key names for the channel settings.
+Run Pyrometer with `pyrometer run --help` to see the CLI and config key names for the channel settings.

 #### Desktop

-This channel is enabled by default, but won't work for Docker setups.
+Shows desktop notifications (not available when running in Docker)

 #### Telegram

+Sends notifications via Telegram.
+To enable:

 1. Send `/newbot` to the Telegram BotFather bot and follow the instructions to create a bot that Pyrometer will use to send